How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 Conclusion

-So there you have it, a low-cost and easy to install motion sensor for your DIY photo frame.
-You may want to fine-tune the sensor sensitivity with the variable resistor to make it trigger the screen commands just like you want it.
+So there you have it, a low-cost and easy-to-install motion sensor for your DIY photo frame.
+You may want to fine-tune the sensor sensitivity with the variable resistor to make it trigger the screen commands exactly as you want them.

 Let me know what your experiences with motion sensors are!